JvThunder/In-Trap-Board-Game/README.md

 For each piece, the json dictionary contains information in the following format:
 <pre>
 {
-        "name"        : The name of the piece, "display"     : The initial you need to write when using play_with_agent.py, "cost"        : The amount of mana you will need to spawn this piece, "movement"    : [[northwest,north,northeast],
+        "name"        : (The name of the piece), "display"     : (The initial you need to write when using play_with_agent.py), "cost"        : (The amount of mana you will need to spawn this piece), "movement"    : [[northwest,north,northeast],
                          [west,0,east],
                          [southwest,south,southeast]]